-This statement is effective from 1 September 2007.
+This statement is effective from 1 September 2007.2008.

-This document has been published by National Grid in accordance with Special Condition C15 of National Grid's Gas Transporter Licence in respect of the NTS ("the Licence").
+This document has been published by National Grid in accordance with Special Condition C15 of National Grid's Gas Transporter Licence in respect of the NTS ("the Licence")the Licence.
 National Grid believes the content is consistent with its duties under the Gas Act and is consistent with the Standard Conditions, Standard Special Conditions and Special Conditions of the Licence.

-If you require further details about any of the information contained within this document or have comments on how this document might be improved please contact our NTS Gas Access and Charging team on 01926 656310 or 01926 656217 or at:
+If you require further details about any of the information contained within this document or have comments on how this document might be improved please contact our NTS Gas Charging and Access and Charging Development team on 01926 656310 or 01926 656217 or at box.transmissioncapacityandcharging@uk.ngrid.com or at: